ThuyKat/Learn-JAVA--multithreading/README.md

 # Learn-JAVA--multithreading

-# Process vs Thread
+# PROCESS VS THREAD
 1. Process is a software or a program which include multiple functionalities.
 Each process will have a separate memory space, resources allocated so that you can complete tasks.
 2. Thread is a segment of a process.
 In a process, multiple threads can present.
 Each thread can perform, for example, a functionality of the software.
 3. Threads will be working sequentially or concurrently in order to complete tasks of the process.

-# Multitasking
+# MULTITASKING
 1. Means doing multiple tasks simlutenously.
 In computing,we want to multitasking because we want to utilise the CPU processing power efficiently.
 We can complete more tasks within shorter time and reduce the idle time.
 This comes down to handling user-request at a faster pace.
 2. Multitasking includes multiprocessing and multithreading
 3. Multi-processing means multiple programs/ applicaitons running concurrently on your computer.
 Each time you start an applications ( browser, MS word, etc) a process is created.
 When you start multiple applications, multiple processes are created and running cocurrently on your system.
 If a process is crashed, it wont affect the others.
 4. Multi-threading allows parts of the program running concurrently ( e.g: watching the video + listening to the audio of the video).One thread might be responsible for playing the video, another thread is responsible for playing the audio.
 If one thread is crashed, it will affect the other thread because threads need to work together to complete the major task.

-# Multi-threading in JAVA
+# MULTI-THREADING IN JAVA

 1. In Java, it can be achieved via Thread class.
 2. Thread scheduler decides which thread to run and which thread to wait